dangmoody/Temper/README.md

 ## Special thanks to:

-* Zack Dutton - bug reports and testing
+* Zack Dutton - Bug reports and testing.